How Drizzle Cube Compares

 - General-purpose analytics beyond product metrics

-Section titled “vs Building Your Own with Recharts”Recharts is a popular React charting library built on D3.
+Section titled “Is Drizzle Cube an Alternative to Building Your Own with Recharts?”Recharts is a popular React charting library built on D3.
 You could build analytics yourself by writing SQL queries and rendering charts directly.
+If you’ve been considering building a custom analytics layer on top of Recharts, Drizzle Cube provides the semantic layer, security, and query infrastructure so you can skip the plumbing.

 Key Differences: